-- Non-infectious – this is usually caused by blocked milk ducts causing milk to remain within the breast.
+- Non-infectious mastitis: This type is typically caused by blocked milk ducts, leading to the retention of milk within the breast.

-- Infectious – this is where a bacterial infection of the milk occurs.
+- Infectious mastitis: In this variant, a bacterial infection affects the milk within the breast.

-If left untreated non-infectious mastitis may develop into infectious mastitis.
-This occurs when the blockage allows bacteria to accumulate, infecting the milk which remains in the breast tissue.
+It is crucial to address non-infectious mastitis promptly, as untreated cases may progress into infectious mastitis.
+This progression occurs when the blockage provides a breeding ground for bacteria, leading to an infection of the retained milk within the breast tissue.

-Mastitis occurs with both local and/or systemic symptoms.
-Typically, more severe infections will lead to more systemic symptoms.
-Here are the symptoms to look out for.
+Mastitis can manifest with a combination of local and/or systemic symptoms.
+Generally, more severe infections tend to trigger a broader range of systemic symptoms.
+Here are the key signs to be vigilant about:

-- A reddened area of the breast which may be tender, hard and painful (with or without an obvious lump)
+- A reddened area of the breast, which may feel tender, hard, and painful, with or without an apparent lump.

-- Red streaks extending outward from the affected area
+- Red streaks extending outward from the affected region.

-- Flu-like symptoms including body aches, joint pain, nausea and lethargy/fatigue (often with a rapid onset)
+- Flu-like symptoms, including body aches, joint pain, nausea, and a sense of lethargy or fatigue, often with a rapid onset.

 - Most importantly keep removing the milk either via breastfeeding or expressing.
 And don’t worry its quite ok for your baby to continue drinking this milk